Two wheels that supports the body to stand on its place. Muddy wheels and dirty steel. Creating friction so he would not fall.

 Let Everybody Help

 "A hungry man can't see right or wrong.
-He just sees food."
-Pearl S. Buck
+He just sees food."— Pearl S. Buck29 January 2013To: The editor of the newspaperBy: Ervin Samuel

 I want to tell you that the Indonesian students can get involved in stoping the world hunger.
 If they help, they can stop the world hunger together.
 People in this world will get enough food.
 There are plenty of ways of helping the hunger.
 The children coud save little amount of money everyday.
 In the end of the year, a group could send that money to the place where the people can't get food.
 We, children, could also send some instant food to them every month so they can keep them or at least one month.